guoshiqiufeng/dify-spring-boot-starter/docs/en/guide/feature/dataset.md

 including core functions such as knowledge base creation, document management, segment management, and data retrieval.
 All interfaces require valid API keys for authentication.
 Use the `DifyDataset` interface instance.
+> All of the following interfaces include apikey.
+The apikey field is optional and defaults to the apikey in the configuration file when empty.
 ## 1. Knowledge Base Management

 ### 1.1 Create Knowledge Base